13 Min reading time

 Ever since our journey with mainframes started, we had numerous opportunities to gain pertinent insights talking with our current and potential customers, vendors, business partners and colleagues.
 With huge thanks to everyone who has helped us along this journey to gain a comprehensive perspective on the state of the mainframe affairs, let’s dive into the most important challenges and solutions we are facing today.

-Mainframe technology is here to stay, but but the conversation around mainframes must evolve.
+Mainframe technology is here to stay, but the conversation around mainframes must evolve.
 We see a threefold answer through empowering mainframe teams by in-place modernization, a managed service model and bringing up new generation of mainframers.

 Challenges